 Q: Are there any substitutions for arrowroot flour?

 A: Yes.
 Arrowroot can be substituted with cornstarch or tapioca flour.
 If thickening a sauce with cornstarch instead of arrowroot remember that it will take longer for the sauce to thicken.
 You may need to stir for up to 10 minutes.
 If you are thickening a milk product (and sometimes milk substitutes) arrowroot can result in a gross, slimy substance so you may want to stick with cornstarch or tapioca.
-I rarely use tapioca.
-Arrowroot looses it’s thickening power under prolonged heat so cornstarch may also be a better bet for casseroles.
+Also, arrowroot looses it’s thickening power under prolonged heat so cornstarch or tapioca may be a better bet for casseroles.
 I hardly ever use cornstarch since it is not Paleo and corn is almost always GMO and hard to digest.

 Q: Are eggs dairy?